johannesjones/klang-coding-challenge/README.md

 npx cypress run
 ```

-### Known Issues / Future Work
+### Known Issues

-As mentioned in the introduction, both sever-side rendered pages isr and ssr are covered with e2e tests as it was hard to test them with Jest due to their asynchronous nature.
-The official documentation recommends to use e2e tests for default SSR pages (as of Next.js 13 with the introduction of the App Router) instead, since they are quite new and not supported, yet.
+As mentioned in the introduction, both sever-side rendered pages isr and ssr are covered with e2e tests (the e2e test for the random-string page wasn't working on GitHubActions only, that's why it's skipped) as it was hard to test them with Jest due to their asynchronous nature.
+(I left both failed unit tests in the repo though).
+The official documentation recommends the use of e2e tests for default SSR pages (as of Next.js 13 with the introduction of the App Router) instead, since they are quite new and not supported, yet.

-This is something I'd need to get into in more depth in the future.